reemil/reemil/README.md

 # Located in Texas through the end of December 2024.
 Junior @ George Washington University, studying International Affairs with a passion for materializing the imaginary and creating vital resources to make accessibility for all

 ## Currently!
-Working on several projects, many unfinished, all focused...on
-creating neurodivergent friendly, subconscious pattern driven second-brain spaces to optimize flow state creativity and productivity
+Working on several projects, many unfinished, all focused...on...creating neurodivergent friendly, subconscious pattern driven second-brain spaces to optimize flow state creativity and productivity
 *  notebook
 *  calendar
 *  reminders